ArhanAnsari/studysphereai/SETUP_GUIDE.md

-# 🎉 StudyGenius - Complete Setup Guide
+# 🎉 StudySphere AI - Complete Setup Guide

 Your AI-powered study web app is ready!
 Follow these steps to complete the setup.